 You are expected to follow ALL lab safety rules whenever you are in lab.
-Failure to follow these rules may result in your not being allowed to participate in lab.
+Failure to follow these rules may result in your expulsion from lab for the day for any infraction.
+Multiple infractions will result in permanent expulsion from lab at the Instructor or TA's discretion.

-1. No food or drink is allowed in lab.
+No food or drink is allowed in lab.
 This is an EHS requirement!
 (We can be fined heavily if they see us consuming anything in our lab).

-- 2. No open-toed shoes are allowed in lab on Hematology Lab Day. - 3.
+- 1. Having cell phones out on the table or observed texting/internet searching or calling during our pre lab briefings. - 2.
+No open-toed shoes are allowed in lab on Hematology Lab Day. - 3.
 You must wear safety goggles when working with any bodily fluids or if splash or spray is anticipated. - 4.
 You must wear gloves and possibly gowns when working with tissue specimens or body fluids. - 5.
 Use equipment and any dissection utensils according to instruction only. - 6.
 Do not handle any broken glass.
 Please alert TA's, Instructor, or Lab Manager. - 7.
 Use aseptic technique when working with any specimens or microbes. - 8.
 Wash your hands and clean work area thoroughly before lab and when leaving lab.